When a DNA Test Shatters Your Identity

 The revelation has not been easy for her mother, whom Kathy suspects had an affair with her biological father when she was a secretary at his firm.
 It also caused a rift with her sisters, who are close to her mother.
 “My sisters were freaking out.
 They didn’t want me to say anything,” Kathy says.
 “They said keep it a secret.
 Why do you need know?
 Why open the door?
 Why open the can of worms?”

-St. Clair has a mantra for these situations, too.
+St Clair has a mantra for these situations, too.
 “I’m sorry,” she says, “I’m not a cause of the problem.
 I’m the result of it.”
 Still, she is sympathetic to the upheaval these revelations can cause.
 “You have to try to put yourself in the shoes of this person who’s about to be blindsided.
-There’s an adult out there with that is their child that they never knew about.
-Maybe they had an affair at the beginning of their marriage and they changed their ways….this is going to cause a major tear in their family.
+There’s an adult out there that is their child that they never knew about.
+Maybe they had an affair at the beginning of their marriage and they changed their ways ... this is going to cause a major tear in their family.
 It could.
 We always try to prepare for the worst.”

 That’s why the DNA NPE Friends group offers detailed advice on how to make first contact.
-The group suggests going with a letter that that asks for family medical information and makes clear that the writer is not after money.
+The group suggests going with a letter that asks for family medical information and makes clear that the writer is not after money.
 And send photos, ideally three of them: the person as a toddler, as a teen, and as an adult with their own family if they have one.
-“It strokes the ego to be able to say...oh my gosh she’s got my nose and my eyes.
-So it tugs at his heartstrings,” says St. Clair.
+“It strokes the ego to be able to say ... oh my gosh she’s got my nose and my eyes.
+So it tugs at his heartstrings,” says St Clair.

 Of course, the attempts to reach out are sometimes met with anger or radio silence.
 After Todd, 53, took an AncestryDNA test, he found some new cousins that he messaged on Facebook.
 The cousins ended up blocking him.
 “They think I’m after something,” he says.
 It was the group that talked him down, advising him to give it time and write a letter.
 When he contacted a newfound aunt, he also posted the letter to the group for editing advice.

 Todd’s discovery was actually not about his own father but his mother’s father, and he’s still torn about whether to tell his mother.
 He remembers the devastation when he first realized his mother’s sisters were not his full aunts.
 “The second I found out I’m ashamed to say it felt different.
 I didn’t feel as close to them,” says Todd.
 “It was tears every day for nine months.”
 He’s made some peace with it now, but he worries that his elderly mother would take it harder.
 Todd wishes that AncestryDNA had given more of a warning.
-“They have that commercial where the guy’s like, ‘Now I don’t wear lederhosen!’ [after finding out his ancestors were Irish rather than German.]
+“They have that commercial where the guy’s like, ‘Now I don’t wear lederhosen’ [after finding out his ancestors were Irish rather than German].
 That was your surprise.
 Let me tell you my surprise,” says Todd.
 “You can find something you really don’t want to know.
 I think they should issue that warning.”

-Both 23andMe and AncestryDNA have warnings about uncovering unanticipated information about family, though the warnings are buried rather deep in the terms of service.
-They also allow users to opt out of finding genetic matches.
+Both 23andMe and AncestryDNA have warnings about uncovering unanticipated information about family in their terms of service.
+They also allow users to opt in or out of finding genetic matches, and 23andMe has another warning in the opt-in screen.

 Lynn, 55, of all people, understood that DNA tests can reveal family secrets.
 Her husband had been adopted, and Lynn set out to use her son’s AncestryDNA tests to find his paternal grandparents.
 In the process, she compared her son’s results to her brother’s and quickly realized something wrong.
 It didn’t look like a typical uncle-nephew relationship.
 The reason, Lynn eventually found out, was that her biological father was not the father she grew up with.
 “I just didn’t see it coming,” she says.
 “If you go looking into other people’s secrets, you just might find one of your own.”
 Her mother still refuses to reveal what happened.